Vyral/donovans-tampa-bay-recruiting/_posts/2020-07-06-lightning-safety-tips-you-need-to-know.md

 If you’d like to learn more about lightning to share with your family and friends, head over to Weather.gov for some interesting&nbsp;[**myths vs. facts here.**](https://t.e2ma.net/click/2bmhpc/6imx8m/2f9h0h){: target="_blank"}&nbsp;&nbsp;

-**Are you in danger INSIDE your house?**Actually, although its much safer inside - strong lightning can still find a path inside your home\!
+**Are you in danger INSIDE your house?&nbsp;**Actually, although its much safer inside - strong lightning can still find a path inside your home\!
 We have all heard of an appliance getting zapped or a circuit breaker tripped due to lightning.
 In a severe lightning storm you should stay off all corded equipment that could put you in direct contact with electricity.
 You should also avoid contact with plumbing fixtures, stay away from windows, doors and porches and do not lie on concrete floors or lean against concrete walls.&nbsp;

-**Real Estate Tip of the Week**Before listing a home for sale during the summer, check out the weather report before getting photos taken.
+**Real Estate Tip of the Week&nbsp;**Before listing a home for sale during the summer, check out the weather report before getting photos taken.
 Generally the morning hours provide the best lighting for taking photos\!
 If, however, the lighting is not optimal, a photographer should have some tricks up his sleeve for taking great photos in bad lighting\! &nbsp;[**Click Here for a few cool tips\!&nbsp;**](https://t.e2ma.net/click/2bmhpc/6imx8m/i89h0h){: target="_blank"}&nbsp; If you need more tips and tricks on technology that will help you - we are always looking for innovative ideas that can help\!
 Call me to learn more.

+**Words of Wisdom**

-**Words of Wisdom***Thunder is good, thunder is impressive, but it is lightning that does the work. -Mark Twain*
+*Thunder is good, thunder is impressive, but it is lightning that does the work. -Mark Twain*

 *If you are caught on a golf course during a storm and are afraid of lightning, hold up a 1-iron.
 Not even God can hit a 1-iron. - Lee Trevino*